fouadh/spring-boot-starter-network-fallacies/README.md

 For example, a value of 2 says that there is one chance over two to get a failure either before the external service is called (request failure) either after it has been called (response failure).

+See the sample app for a usage example.